 More often than not, we struggle with our self-control.
 We give in easily to our urges of procrastinating, impulse buying, snacking, or smoking when we are trying to quit nicotine for good.
 The good news is that gratitude might be able to develop stronger self-control.
 Researchers investigated this possibility in a recent issue of Psychological Science.
 The study found that participants who choose gratitude over happiness or feeling neutral had better self-control and avoided behaviors such as cheating.
 Although it is not clear how gratitude boosts people’s self-control, other studies suggest that gratitude increases people’s sense of obligation or duty.
 For instance, feeling grateful will likely make you pay the debts you owe to others.
 This sense of obligation may also lead people to act fairly because fairness benefits all members of a community.

-How can you apply Gratitude into your life?
+How can you apply Gratitude to your life?

 The opportunity to be grateful will present itself to you.
 But if you don’t quite know where to start, follow these 3 tips you can apply to your daily routine.